Antiz96/Linux-Server/Services/Arcane-Server.md

 sudo docker run -d -p 3552:3552 --name arcane-server --restart=unless-stopped -v /var/run/docker.sock:/var/run/docker.sock -v /opt/arcane/data:/app/data -e APP_URL="$(sudo cat /opt/arcane/env/app_url)" -e PUID=$(id -u) -e PGID=$(id -g) -e ENCRYPTION_KEY=$(sudo cat /opt/arcane/env/encryption.key) -e JWT_SECRET=$(sudo cat /opt/arcane/env/jwt_secret.key) ghcr.io/getarcaneapp/arcane:latest
 ```

+**Note:** If the host server has AppArmor enabled with the [`docker-default` profile](https://docs.docker.com/engine/security/apparmor/) loaded (which is the case by default on Debian and Debian based distributions), you must add the extra `--security-opt apparmor=unconfined` argument to your `docker run` command for the container to be able to access the host's docker socket at `/var/run/docker.sock` (or alternatively, adjust the `docker-default` AppArmor profile to allow UNIX socket access).
+Otherwise, `Arcane` will receive a *permission denied* error when attempting to connect to the host's Docker socket, which will cause any Docker-related operations (such as interacting with containers, updating containers, or making API calls) to fail.

 ## Access

 You can connect to the arcane web interface via the URL you defined in the `/opt/arcane/env/app_url` file.